 Silvie's enthusiasm for travel has taken her to most European countries and the Middle East.
 She lived in London for 12 months and in Israel for 15 months.
 Living in Israel and traveling in the Middle East provided her with the most enriching and eye opening experiences.
 She has resided in Seattle since 1999.
 She holds a BA degree in finance from the University of Washington.
 Silvie enjoys the arts, literature, classical music, opera, hiking, and exercising.

 Heather first traveled to Europe over 20 years ago as a graduation present from her parents.
 While she resisted the idea at first, the trip turned into a life changing experience.
 She has since returned to Europe at every opportunity, including studying and living in London.
-Today, she works as a travel advisor, rail consultant and tour assistant at Rick Steves' Europe.
+Today, she works as the speakers' bureau coordinator, a graphic design production assistant and tour assistant at Rick Steves' Europe.
 Outside of work, Heather can be found cooking, hunting for the next great meal, playing with her iPad, or printing on a vintage letterpress in Seattle.

 Joyce Major is a global volunteer and the award-winning author of Smiling at the World: A Woman's Yearlong Quest for Adventure and Love, which won top honors in travel by USA Book News.
 Her second book, On the Road to Volunteering, is in CD format and contains hundreds of various projects from around the globe that accept volunteers.
 Joyce has volunteered with lions, kangaroos, baboons, monkeys and elephants.
 She has taught English in China, Ukraine, Guatemala and Spain and volunteered on archeology, restoration, sustainability and conservation projects around the world.
 When she's not out volunteering, she teaches classes on Inexpensive Global Volunteering at Rick Steves Travel Classes, the University of Washington Experimental College and Bellevue, Seattle and North Seattle Community Colleges.
 She loves inspiring people to go out and see the world as a voluntourist!